-“If we’re talking boundies, what do you think the price would be on that?”
+“If we’re talking bounties, what do you think the price would be on that?”

-“Well… I’ve never seen one of those above ground before.”
+“Well… I’ve never seen one of those above ground before, but Giant Centipedes are a big hit for lightweight armor material.
+Smiths love that stuff.”
 Eveth replied.
 “So, quite high, I imagine.”

 “How high, though?”
 Alem asked, looking wistfully at his hammer.